 - Information about any State benefits the person was receiving.

-This information should be available from the person’s birth certificate, marriage certificate or civil partnership certificate and their State pension or allowance book.
+This information should be available from the person’s birth certificate, marriage certificate or civil partnership certificate.

 The Registrar will then issue an official copy of the register, called a certified copy death certificate.
 You can obtain any number of certified copy death certificates.
 You will certainly need more than one copy to send out when giving notice of the death to banks, insurance companies and so on.
 If you know roughly what the person who died owned, you can estimate how many copies of the death certificate you will need.
 You will need to pay for additional copies.
 It is a good idea to buy as many copies as you need there and then, because it is less convenient to get additional copies later.